 Houston-based Axiom Space unveiled the flight design of the Axiom Extravehicular Mobility Unit (AxEMU) spacesuit for the first time today at the International Astronautical Congress in Milan.
-The AxEMU suit is a critical part of the Artemis program.
+This new suit is a critical part of the Artemis program — it is what the Artemis astronauts will don to walk on the lunar surface.

 Prada, the Italian fashion house, partnered with Axiom to design and construct the AxEMU suit.